-On behalf of the Institute of Caribbean Studies, it is my pleasure to welcome all new and returning students to the 2021/22 academic year.
-Despite the continuous disruption on our traditional mode of pedagogical delivery caused by the COVID-19 pandemic, we are pleased to offer you a wide range of academic programmes.
-These programmes are primarily geared at shaping the ideal Caribbean intellectual.
-Given the post-modern context in which we exist, the role of education in nation building has to be constantly evaluated to ensure that our academic offerings are relevant and necessary.
+At the Institute, we aim to produce the region's future leaders and contributors to national and regional development and maintenance.
+We accomplish this through a wide range of academic programmes focused on the professional management of entertainment, cultural and creative persons and products.
+Given the times and highly competitive global environment, the role of education and knowledge in nation building must be constantly evaluated to ensure that our academic offerings are relevant, necessary, and modern.
 At the ICS, we can boast that our hardworking staff have honed a range of first class programmes that are competitive in the global academic arena and appropriate in our context.

-We have three distinct majors for our Bachelor of Arts students: Music and Performance Studies, Entertainment and Cultural Enterprise Management (ECEM), and the Cultural and Creative Industries.
-All three majors will prepare our students with the skills to creatively build new knowledge economies and produce innovative industry leaders who understand the convergence of media, information technology and culture.
-Additionally, they will equip our students with a range of thinking skills primarily based on musicological and ethnomusicological concepts.
+The three distinct Bachelor of Arts; (i) Music and Performance Studies, (ii) Entertainment and Cultural Enterprise Management (ECEM), and the (iii) Cultural and Creative Industries, equip our students with the skills to creatively build new knowledge economies and produce innovative industry leaders who understand the convergence of media, information technology and culture.
+Additionally, they will endow our students with a range of thinking skills primarily based on musicological and ethnomusicological concepts.

-The ICS also offers six minors, namely: Cultural and Creative Industries, Rastafari Studies, Music, Entertainment Cultural and Enterprise Management (ECEM), Cultural Studies and Reggae Studies.
+The ICS also offers six (6) minors, namely:

+Cultural and Creative Industries (CCI); Rastafari Studies; Music; Entertainment Cultural and Enterprise Management (ECEM); Cultural Studies; and Reggae Studies.

-In tandem with these courses, are weekly staff seminars, conferences and annual lectures in which you are most welcome to participate.
+In tandem with these courses, are weekly Staff and Graduate Seminars, international conferences, and annual lectures in which you are most welcome to participate.

-Our faculty, staff and graduate assistants are always ready and willing to assist you with any queries, concerns and challenges that you may have.
-Do feel free to visit us in our offices or contact us on any of our social media sites.
-We hope you will have a wonderful year in your new academic environment and look forward to a fruitful period of intellectual and social engagement, as we strive for academic excellence.
+Based on the student friendly nature of our faculty and graduate assistants, we are always ready and willing to assist you with any queries, concerns, and challenges that you may have.
+You are welcome to visit us in our offices or contact us on any of our social media sites.
+We look forward to seeing you.
+The Institute of Caribbean Studies stands ready to support you in your academic journey.
+We hope you will have a wonderful year and look forward to a fruitful period of intellectual and social engagement, as we strive for academic excellence.